tomhenryreagan/personal-website/md/index.md

 For fun, I [play the drums](/music.html), [photograph nature](/photos.html), and [hack around on GNU/Linux](/setup.html).

-Currently, I am a graduate student in the [Donhee Ham Lab](https://www.donheehamlab.org/) at Harvard University.
+Currently, I am a graduate student in electrical engineering at Harvard University.

-Previously, I designed CPU cores at AMD, and earned a B.S. at the Colorado School of Mines.
+Previously, I designed CPU cores for AMD, and earned a B.S. at the Colorado School of Mines.

 I am also an alum of the Maine School of Science and Mathematics in my bucolic, non-rhotic, home state.